Bayesian Quantum Amplitude Estimation: Background

 Despite being a probability, the parameter $a$ is commonly termed \textit{the amplitude} in the literature, as we work in a domain where their relation is bijective.
 We will follow this convention.

 It is often convenient to rewrite equation (\ref{eq:psi}) in terms of an angular parameter $\theta$, which we call the Grover angle:

 The wavefunction then becomes:

 This type of wavefunction arises most commonly in the context of Grover search \cite{grover1996}, where given a function $f(x): \{0,1\}^n \rightarrow \{0,1\}$, we want to find the pre-image of $1$ under $f$, i.e. $x$ s. t. $f(x)=1$.
-Additionally, we know how to prepare state (\ref{eq:psi}), where $\ket{\psi_1}$ is the subspace spanned by solution states and $\ket{\psi_0}$ is its orthogonal complement in the Hilbert space.
-The probability of finding a solution upon measuring state (\ref{eq:psi}) is then $a$.
+The operator $\op{A}$ is known; we can prepare a state of the form (\ref{eq:psi}), where $\ket{\psi_1}$ is the subspace spanned by solution states and $\ket{\psi_0}$ is its orthogonal complement in the Hilbert space.
 For that reason, $\ket{\psi_1}$ is often called the \textit{good} subspace, and $\ket{\psi_0}$ is called the \textit{bad} subspace.
+If no prior knowledge is available, the initialization could be a Hadamard transform, assigning equal probability to all possible states.
+The probability of finding a solution upon measuring state (\ref{eq:psi}) is then $a=2^{-n}$.

 In the quantum framework, the ability to identify a solution can be formulated as having access to a phase oracle operator $\opsub{U}{f}$ that marks solution states by assigning them a $\pi$ phase,

 or, since it flips the sign of the good subspace and leaves the bad one unchanged,